rem1niscence/unity-casino-game/README.md

 # Unity Casino Game
-A Casino cards game made in Unity, based on the project of this tutorial: https://goo.gl/jZK7VG.
+A Casino cards game made in Unity, based on the project of this [tutorial](https://goo.gl/jZK7VG)

-Also all the sprites used can be downloaded here: https://goo.gl/nDtC2y.
+All the sprites used can be downloaded [Here](https://goo.gl/nDtC2y)

+The full working game can be downloaded [Here](https://goo.gl/okWVcD)

 # What it is